 District membership monitoring is conducted to determine accuracy of LEA reported data.
 These reviews are conducted between September and March on a four-year rotating and risk schedule.
 Final results are used to determine CTE Add-on funding and CTE Maintenance-of-Effort (MOE) requirements for LEAs.

 For more information on district CTE membership audits, contact:

 To request a new CTE program, the school representative submits a formal application.
 The Procedures for Approval contains detailed information on the approval process.

-This document was developed to assist in evaluating Career and Technical Education Programs throughout the state.
+This document was developed to assist in evaluating CTE Programs throughout the state.
 Quality CTE programs are those which meet program standards based on the quality indicators provided.
 The goal of the evaluation process is to assist in improving programs.
 Documentation for each standard must be available upon request, where appropriate.
 This document is to be used as the basis for the following processes:

 CTE directors are to determine ratings for the following quality indicators.
 Programs with identified deficiencies will be asked to develop a CTE Administration Improvement Plan.

 Monitoring visits will be conducted on a rotating and risk schedule.
 State CTE coordinators, will reference the administrative standards to assess the quality of CTE programs in each Local Education Agency (LEA).
 State CTE coordinators will follow-up with LEA staff regarding areas of needed improvement.